Definition of to-do in English:

 noun[in singular] informal

-A commotion or fuss: he made a great to-do about fetching a cup
+A commotion or fuss: he ignored the to-do in the hall

 More example sentences

 - There also was a bit of a to-do over what constituted a ‘strip cell’.